Kali (software): History

 During the height of IPX emulation's popularity, a competing product called "Kahn" was being sold by the now-defunct developer Stargate Networks for $15 ($5 cheaper than Kali at that time).
 However, Kali was already well-established by this point; existing users saw no reason to buy another piece of software, and new users were still attracted to Kali's larger user base, since the whole point of the software was to be able to play with other people.
 The minor cost savings proved largely ineffective against Kali, and Kahn never achieved much market share.

 The market for Kali eventually dried up as games began to host their own online services, such as battle.net, MSN Gaming Zone, and also through direct TCP/IP connections, made easier by Microsoft's DirectPlay package.
 As IPX itself was phased out, Kali's unique emulation technology fell by the wayside and the software shifted its emphasis to becoming a game browser, a market where strong competitors such as GameSpy were already established.

 In the early 2000s, Cotton decided to sell Kali to a company that would have the capital to expand the program.
 However, this move proved to be disastrous for Kali as the new company folded shortly after the purchase.
 A year later Cotton reacquired the rights to the Kali software and system.
 Since then he has resumed development and support of Kali.

 As of 2009, the latest version of Kali is 2.613, which was released in February 2004.
 At present Kali works with over 400 games.
 Support has faded over the last years making usage of Kali harder and less effective.

-Kali has gained new life, because the IPX protocol has been removed in all version of Windows after XP.
+Kali has gained new life, because the IPX protocol has been removed in all versions of Windows after XP.

 As of 2014, the software has for the most part died.
 However, there is still a small, loyal following (largely residing in the Descent Channel) that uses the software as a chat room.
 Games, such as Descent, are still played among this group of gamers.

 Currently (January 2023), the software and registration is offered on Kali.net at no cost.